 Q: How do I know if I qualify for your services?

-A: There are several factors to consider and each case is unique so we recommend you call our help line at 904-297-4052 and our Call Center agents can assess your case.
+A: There are several factors to consider, and each case is unique so we recommend you call our office at 904-297-4052 and our Program Associates can assess your case.

 Q: What do you offer for students that are circumstantially in need?

-A: As we move through our phases and establish our new Mercy Village operations, we anticipate the creation of a Student Self-Sufficiency program.
-This is an opportunity to help in addressing the 1,000 students without a permanent address in our County by including a college dorm setup in our building plans on a first floor in one block (4 bedrooms/2 bathrooms) for young men and young women, 18 and up.
+A: As we move through our phases and establish our new Mercy Village operations, we anticipate the full implementation of our Student Self-Sufficiency program.
+This initiative will give our community the opportunity to address the nearly 1,000 students without a permanent address in our County.
+The village will hold a college dorm setup in our building plans for students, male and female, ages 18 and up.

 Q: How can I help?